 Patrick Vincent O'Connell (Fireman, Australian Merchant Navy) - died 23 February 1942, aged 27 years

 The "Zealandia" was extensively salvaged in 1960.
 The remains of "Zealandia" lay near the remains of the "British Motorist" near Darwin's main wharves.

-I'd like to thank John Wilson for his assistance with this web page.
+I'd like to thank John Richards and John Wilson for their assistance with this web page.